PADI Discover Scuba Diving

 Once in the pool, your instructor will help you to practice equalising while making a descent to 5.5m down our descent line.
 The line allows you to descend slowly whilst having something to hold on to.
 Once at the bottom of the dive pool, you will get to practice things like buoyancy control, have fun and just enjoy the experience.
 If you're really coming to grips with it, your instructor may also complete some additional skills with you underwater that can count towards your PADI Open Water Diver course.

-All you need to bring with you to your session is your PADI Medical Statement, a towel, a swimming costume, a t-shirt to wear in the pool and a big smile!
+All you need to bring with you for your session is your PADI Medical Statement, a towel, a swimming costume, a t-shirt to wear in the pool and a big smile!

 We make sure that all our experiences in the pool are run at 2:1 ratios.
 Keeping our Instructor to Student ratio low ensures that you get the attention you need from the instructor, allowing you to get the most out of your experience.